 The SCSI RDMA Protocol (SRP) is designed to take full advantage of the protocol offload and RDMA features provided by the InfiniBand architecture.
 SRP allows a large body of SCSI software to be readily used on InfiniBand architecture.
 The SRP Initiator controls the connection to an SRP Target in order to provide access to remote storage devices across an InfiniBand fabric.
 The kSRP Target resides in an IO unit and provides storage services.

 This SRP Initiator is based on open source from OpenFabrics (www.openfabrics.org) that implements the SCSI RDMA Protocol-2 (SRP-2).
 SRP-2 is described in Document # T10/1524-D available from http://www.t10.org.

 Basic functionality, task management and limited error handling

 This package, however, does not include an SRP Target.

 To load the SRP module either:

-modprobe ib_srpcommand after the OFED driver is up.
+Execute the modprobe ib_srp command after the OFED driver is up.

 SRP Module Parameters